 Most importantly, to see there’s value in the website and other services.
 The client invests in creating the service, so following up and developing the service further justifies the initial cost.
 Also, it’s the way the internet works – we can’t just leave things like they are.
-We need to keep adding value to the service through optimization, content and so on.
+We need to keep adding value to the service through optimization, content, and so on.

 Some things we also miss during the first project phases, usually due to budget or time restrictions.
 These can be worked on and improved once the service is up and running.
 Evermade Care makes these further improvements simpler, as we don’t need to set up completely new projects.

-WHAT IS THE BEST WAY TO CLEAR YOUR MIND FROM WORK RELATED STUFF?
+WHAT IS THE BEST WAY TO CLEAR YOUR MIND FROM WORK-RELATED STUFF?

 Music.
-Writing songs, playing instruments or listening.
+Writing songs, playing instruments or listening to music.